llimllib/yt-transcribe/README.md

 Right now, I think this only works on a mac.
 To install all the dependencies, run:

-`brew install ffmpeg python yt-dlp && pip install mlx_whisper`
+`brew install ffmpeg jq python yt-dlp && pip install mlx_whisper`

 Once you have the dependencies installed, put this script anywhere on your path.
 I recommend `/usr/local/bin`.
 Then make sure it's executable with something like `chmod a+x /usr/local/bin/yt-transcribe`.